Kristen

 Clerk for Judge Raymond Lohier ’91, US Court of Appeals for the Second Circuit (2018-2019)

 “I took Law of Democracy as a 2L.
-Professor Samuel Issacharoff was Obama’s litigator for the 2008 and 2012 campaigns so he’d come into class with war stories from Ohio.”• Judicial Clerkships •
+Professor Samuel Issacharoff was Obama’s litigator for the 2008 and 2012 campaigns so he’d come into class with war stories from Ohio.”

 “I’m really excited to clerk.
-This is the opportunity I have to be in the chambers with the judge and to see how judicial decision making happens.”• NYU Law in two words •
+This is the opportunity I have to be in the chambers with the judge and to see how judicial decision making happens.”

 “Invigorating community.”